vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 <br/>

-### Substitution Variables in configuration parameters
+### Variables substitution in configuration parameters

 It is possible to use **global variables** like **`${variables}`** for substitution in: